-"My diet is pretty good most of the time, as you'd expect" says Kerry, "but the party season is tricky.
-Here are my strategies for coping with the overindulgence and late nights that are an inevitable but enjoyable part of the festive season."
+‘My diet is pretty good most of the time,’ says Kerry, Good Food's nutritionist, ‘but the party season is tricky.
+Here are my strategies for coping with the overindulgence and late nights that are an inevitable but enjoyable part of the festive season.’

 If I'm going out in the evening, I'll start the day with a generous bowl of porridge, topped with a handful of cranberries and a sprinkle of cinnamon.
 Porridge stabilises blood sugar levels, which helps control appetite later in the day.
 I also add a good dollop of probiotic yogurt, which helps support the immune system and promote digestive health, as well as combat some of the less beneficial effects of the party season, like too much alcohol and not enough sleep.